 The sweet fare on Air China flights between Rome and Auckland that we promoted yesterday turned out to be a business class sale, including many other destinations.
 The Star Alliance member is selling discounted tickets to various cities in Asia as well as Australia and New Zealand.
 Prices start at only €1,275 for a round-trip to Taipei.

-There are several other cities that Air China will fly you to at very reasonable prices:
+There are several other options at very reasonable prices:

 Your trip will always include one layover in China.
 This will be Beijing in most cases.
 But you could also switch planes in Hangzhou.
 Some stops are overnight or at least extended.
 But you could always try to convert this into a short visit to another city.